vdsm/virtual-dsm/readme.md

   ```

 > [!NOTE]
-> Even if you don't need DHCP, it's still recommended to enable this mode, as it prevents NAT issues and increases performance by using a `macvtap` interface.
-You can just set a static IP from the DSM control panel afterwards.
+> In this mode, the container and DSM will each have their own separate IPs.

 ### How do I pass-through the GPU?